Updated: Jun 22, 2021

 Integrity is not just valued because it is viewed as a moral obligation—it makes good business sense.
 Acting and focusing others on an ethical code of conduct is a long-term investment in the relationships required to help a business succeed.
 Internally, a culture of trust promotes collaboration and teamwork, while minimizing negative conflict.
 A 2010 study by the Corporate Executive Board determined that companies who encouraged open communication and honest feedback from their employees delivered a 10-year total shareholder return that was 270% greater than their competitors.
 Externally, a reputation for integrity leads to trust, which influences others to engage in business with the organization over others.

-Living Your Reputation
+Integrity in Business: Living Your Reputation

 Plato posed the question: “is it better to be an unethical person with a good reputation or an ethical person with a reputation for injustice?”
-In a business setting, neither is ideal; a good person who fails to lead ethically may be perceived as weak, while a bad person who expects integrity of others is seen as a hypocrite.
+In a business setting, neither is ideal; a good person who fails to lead ethically may be perceived as weak, while a bad person who expects integrity from others is seen as a hypocrite.
 In Moral Person and Moral Manager: How Executives Develop a Reputation for Ethical Leadership, Linda Klebe Treviño, Laura Pincus Hartman, and Michael Brown state that a “moral person” is characterized by individual traits like honesty and equity, while a “moral manager” is known for influencing those values and behaviors within their organization.
 “To be perceived as an ethical leader, it is not enough to just be an ethical person”—you must be a moral person and moral manager.

-A Cautionary Tale
+Necessary integrity: A Cautionary Tale

 While integrity is key to helping things go right, it also serves as a buffer when things go wrong.
 Companies who have been transparent in the past are more likely to be given the benefit of the doubt when they experience bad press.
-Because Arthur Andersen’s indictment came amidst a string of frauds committed by clients including Sunbeam, Waste Management, and WorldCom, the public was not forgiving.
+Because Andersen’s Enron indictment came amidst a string of other frauds committed by clients (including Sunbeam, Waste Management, and WorldCom), the public was not forgiving.

 Individuals should consider which principles hold the most importance to themselves, their organization, and society.
 These may include qualities like honesty, reciprocity, compassion, and prudence.
 Evaluate how well these values are currently represented by personal conduct and implement an action plan going forward to habitually adhere to them.
 For example, if an individual wanted to develop prudence (exercising judgement and forward-looking wisdom), they might commit to one of the following action items:

-I consider how possible actions will impact others before making a decision; if there are no alternatives that create a positive outcome for all, I will first consider what the law says (legally and morally) and then which option benefits the most people.
+I consider how possible actions will impact others before making a decision; if there are no alternatives that create a positive outcome for all, I will first consider what the law says (legally and morally) and then which option benefits the most people

 These action items establish powerful guidelines that consider possible exceptions to the rule and how to react when the ethical structure experiences additional stress.
 At a corporate level, these values may be found in the company code of ethics, mission statement, or represented by the products and services provided.
-Employees should evaluate how well the company’s values match their own and determine in advance which actions will take precedent when they come into conflict.
+Employees should evaluate how well the company’s values match their own and determine in advance which actions will take precedence when they come into conflict.
 When it comes to personal integrity in business, honesty and reciprocity are particularly important to earning trust.

 Candor requires individuals to be transparent and forthcoming with pertinent information because promoting integrity in communication—telling the whole truth at all times—is an investment in receiving the same consideration of accurate, useful information within a collaborative environment.
 It also requires leaders to ensure their promises remain true and information up to date.
 Promises must be given carefully to ensure the ability to follow through, even when the state of the world changes.

 A moral manager brings their integrity into the workplace, influences others to do the same, and facilitates bringing those value systems together in how the organization operates.
 This can be challenging in a global environment where personal belief systems differ more drastically, but managers who encourage an open discussion of values can raise awareness of the cultural disparities their team will encounter.
 In order to align individuals more fully with the organization, ensure that each team member is aware of the company’s mission statement and their personal role in achieving it.